 .
 Except with respect to Landlord Events as provided in Section 11 hereof and as otherwise expressly provided in this Lease, Tenant shall be responsible for the payment of all costs and expenses incurred by Tenant in its management, operation and use of the Facility Premises, including costs associated with operating Facility Events and all utility costs.
 Tenant shall ensure that meters and sub-meters, as applicable, are installed and maintained so that all utility costs can be properly allocated to the Facility Premises.
 Landlord shall use reasonable best efforts, at no additional cost to Landlord, to assist Tenant to secure utilities for the Facility Premises at rates comparable to reduced bulk rates applicable to Landlord facilities.

-Operator Benefits
+Operator Benefits.

-.

-(a) Subject to Section 11 hereof with respect to Landlord Events, Tenant shall have the sole and exclusive right to exercise, control, license, sell, authorize, sublease, license and establish the prices and other terms for, and contract with respect to all rights, revenues and rights to revenues arising from or related to the use, occupancy, operation, exploitation or existence of the Facility and the other portions of the Facility Premises from all sources, whether now existing or developed in the future and whether or not in the current contemplation of the parties (collectively, “Operator Benefits”), in each case on such terms and conditions as Tenant shall determine in its sole discretion, other than as expressly set forth in this Lease.
+Subject to Section 11 hereof with respect to Landlord Events, Tenant shall have the sole and exclusive right to exercise, control, license, sell, authorize, sublease, license and establish the prices and other terms for, and contract with respect to all rights, revenues and rights to revenues arising from or related to the use, occupancy, operation, exploitation or existence of the Facility and the other portions of the Facility Premises from all sources, whether now existing or developed in the future and whether or not in the current contemplation of the parties (collectively, “Operator Benefits”), in each case on such terms and conditions as Tenant shall determine in its sole discretion, other than as expressly set forth in this Lease.
 Subject to Section 11 hereof with respect to Landlord Events and the Facility Capital Fund and Section 9(b) hereof with respect to the Florida-Georgia Facility Events, Tenant shall have the sole and exclusive right to collect, receive and retain all revenues and other consideration of every kind and description arising from or relating to the Operator Benefits (the “Operator Revenues”).
-The Operator Benefits shall include the rights to revenues arising from the exercise, control, license, sale, display, distribution, authorization, exploitation or operation of the following: (i) admission tickets and other rights to view or attend Facility Events; (ii) Advertising; (iii) Media; (v) Concessions; (vi) parking associated with Facility Events, subject to any applicable Parking Agreement; (vii) the right to name or rename the Facility and any portion thereof, subject to the right of the City of Jacksonville City Council (the “City Council”) to approve the name (but not the other terms of any naming agreement) of the Facility as a whole, as its discretion; (viii) the sublease or other grant of rights to use the Facility Premises (or any portion thereof) to other Persons; (ix) Merchandise, and (x) all other intellectual property owned by or licensed to Tenant and associated with the Facility.
+Notwithstanding the foregoing and anything contained herein to the contrary, the parties acknowledge and agree that Landlord has the right to receive certain parking revenue as set forth in the Development Agreement and the Parking Agreement (as defined in the Development Agreement).
+Subject to the terms hereof, the Operator Benefits shall include the rights to revenues arising from the exercise, control, license, sale, display, distribution, authorization, exploitation or operation of the following: (i) admission tickets and other rights to view or attend Facility Events; (ii) Advertising; (iii) Media; (v) Concessions; (vi) parking associated with Facility Events, subject to any applicable Parking Agreement; (vii) the right to name or rename the Facility and any portion thereof, subject to the right of the City of Jacksonville City Council (the “City Council”) to approve the name (but not the other terms of any naming agreement) of the Facility as a whole, at its discretion; (viii) the sublease or other grant of rights to use the Facility Premises (or any portion thereof) to other Persons; (ix) Merchandise, and (x) all other intellectual property owned by or licensed to Tenant and associated with the Facility.